 Beware, Chicago Airbnb, HomeAway and VRBO tycoons, because the carefree days of operating an illegal Chicago vacation rental are over.
 In 2016 and 2017, Mayor Emanuel and the City Council amended the Municipal Code to better regulate and tax vacation rentals and shared housing units.
 Not only do the amendments require websites to solicit a Chicago vacation rental license for each listing, they also require Airbnb to regularly report new listings to the city.
 In August 2017, Chicago’s Department of Business Affairs and Consumer Protection implemented a registration system to enable it to cross-check Airbnb listings against the city’s rolls of licensed vacation rentals.
-In other words, if you post a listing for a vacation rental and you don’t have a license for the unit, you’re far more likely to get caught now than you would have been in 2015.
+In other words, if you post a listing for a vacation rental and you don’t have a license for the unit, you’re far more likely to get caught now than you would have been in years prior.

 At Domu, we don’t take a position on the Chicago Airbnb wars, but we respectfully encourage you to follow the law, and in any case, we don’t want your vacation rental in Chicago to cause you more fines than revenue!
 Here’s what you need to know about operating a legal Chicago vacation rental:

 - You must submit an Application and License Fee of $500 to the city (that’s an annual fee).

 - If your unit is subject to restrictions by a homeowners association or board of directors, you must attest that the association or board has not adopted bylaws prohibiting the use of your unit as a vacation rental.

 - You must purchase homeowner’s fire, hazard and liability insurance, and general commercial liability insurance with limits of not less than $1,000,000 per occurrence, as mandated by code.